khamdan24/khamdan2.github.io/docs/index.md

 ### My Contribution

-The Locomotion Control Module, helps enabling the robot to move reliably over rough terrain while maintaining stability and speed control.
+* The Locomotion Control Module enables the robot to move reliably over rough terrain while maintaining stability and speed control.
 My work focused on:

-* Motor Control: Using a PIC18F47K42 microcontroller and IFX9201SG motor driver to independently control left and right gear motors based on real-time feedback.
+* Motor Control: Using an ESP32 microcontroller and IFX9201SG motor driver to independently control left and right gear motors based on real-time feedback and external commands.

 * Speed Sensing: Integrating a Hall effect sensor to measure wheel speed and adjust motor output accordingly.

-* Power Distribution: Designing the 12V to 3.3V regulation to power the microcontroller and sensors.
+* Power Distribution: Designing the 12V to 3.3V regulation to power the ESP32 and sensors.

-* System Communication: Implementing I2C, SPI, and daisy-chained UART to connect with other subsystems.
+* System Communication: Implementing SPI to command the motor driver and UART to receive wireless motor commands from another team member (Matthew Sanderson).

+* Command Handling: Parsing incoming messages (message types 0x10, 0x11, 0x12) to execute forward, reverse, turn, and stop actions.

 * Requirement Implementation: Meeting both threshold and target performance levels for rough terrain mobility, stability, and speed accuracy.